-AFL coach and premiership participant Mark “Bomber” Thompson has been fined $three,000 for drug possession, however, has had a drug trafficking charge against him brushed off.
+AFL coach and premiership participant Mark “Bomber” Thompson has been fined $three 000 for drug possession; however, he has had a drug trafficking charge against him brushed off.

 “The media interest has been overwhelming.

 “He made admissions to the usage of tablets, which may be very good sized.
 My submission is that is going a protracted way to suggesting remorse.”
 The Justice of the Peace acknowledged the number of drugs seized was higher than the minimum for trafficking but stated police had no longer verified beyond a reasonable doubt that Thompson was supposed to promote the drugs.